Azure/Industrial-IoT/docs/opc-publisher/readme.md

 > In past versions of OPC Publisher the heartbeat option layered on top of the Keep Alive mechanism of the subscription.
 In 2.9 and higher the heartbeat is emitted every heartbeat interval fram the last received value until a new value is received following a watchdog pattern.
 Given that the previous mechanism resulted in unexpected behavior, the new mechanism has a simpler and more reliable pattern leading to the desired outcome.

 Similar use cases require cyclic read based sampling using read service calls on a periodic timer.
 The `UseCyclicRead` property of a configured node tells OPC Publisher to sample the value periodically when the timer expires.
-Note that a batch read operation of all nodes at the same sampling rate when no previous read operation is in progress.
+Note that read operations of all nodes at the same sampling rate are batched together for efficiency.
+They only execute when no previous read operation is in progress when the period expires.
 While the sampler configures a timeout of half the sampling rate in case of high frequency sampling a value every time the sampling rate expires cannot be guaranteed.

 ``` json
   "UseCyclicRead": true,